madeingnecca/copylinks/README.md

 copylinks
 =========

-Extracts links from user selection on a webpage.
+Extracts links from user selection on a web page.
+Does not work in IE.